alecramsay/REmake/docs/index.md

 REmake implements a simple high-level language for authoring regular expressions.
-If regular expressions are machine code, then the language is assembler.
+If regular expressions are like machine code, then the language is like assembler.
 You still deal with the low-level regex model, but you do it using more human-friendly terms.

 The purpose of the language is to make it easier to write regular expressions for most *scenarios*, as opposed to writing all regular expressions.
-In other words, there are some regular expressions that you cannot generate using this tool, but you can create most of the regular expressions that you probably care about using a much more readable and intentionally transparent language.
+In other words, there are some regex constructs & expressions that you cannot generate using this tool, but you can create most of the regular expressions that you probably care about using a much more readable and intentionally transparent language.